 Please see the Amazon DocumentDB pricing page for current pricing information.

-Q: In which AWS regions is Amazon DocumentDB available?
+Q: In which Amazon Web Services regions is Amazon DocumentDB available?

 Please see the Amazon DocumentDB pricing page for current information on regions and prices.

 Q: Does Amazon DocumentDB have a free tier?